eficode-academy/artifactory-katas/gradle_build/README.md

     **Info:** In a real setup, you should use an http library to create your queries instead of relying on external tools like curl, but since this is not a Groovy course, we do not want to spend any time pulling in 3rd party libraries and learning different syntax.
 - Go to the Artifactory UI, find `$KATA_USERNAME-gradle-release-local` and check that the files have been copied over.

-You have now added properties, set name/number of your build and succesfully promoted the files to a different maturity level.
+You have now downloaded dependencies, turned them into zip files, added properties, set name/number of your build and succesfully promoted the files to a different maturity level.